On-Line Guide for Newcomers to ABM (Axelrod and Tesfatsion)

 (OOP) language such as Java, C++, or C#, supplemented with an ABM

 toolkit (see below).
-A good introduction to OOP is Matt Weisfeld, The
+A good basic introduction to OOP for beginners is Matt Weisfeld, The

 Matlab, which is steadily increasing its ABM capabilities.
 Annotated links